 What Does Sovereignty Mean?

 The popular sovereignty definition is similar to the idea of self-determination.
 People should have a say over what happens in their territory.
-It is the authority to govern, draw up laws and rules for a country.
+It is the authority to govern and draw up laws and rules for a country.

-It was believed that all citizens should have control over their own lives free from outside interference.
+It was believed that all citizens should have control over their own lives, free from outside interference.
 Sovereignty was also used to define the relationship between a government and its citizens.
-For people to have self-determination, they must have sovereignty over themselves
+For people to have self-determination, they must have sovereignty over themselves.

 Why Is Sovereignty Important?

 We have individual rights founded on the idea that we are all sovereign individuals and that we rule ourselves.

 If you want to know who has power in any particular situation, all you need to ask is the following: ‘who rules?’

 Sovereignty can also come into play at home during elections, where candidates may campaign to take away some powers from the government or even give more powers to individuals in society, resulting in a decrease in state sovereignty.

-What is the definition of Popular Sovereignty?
+What Is the Definition of Popular Sovereignty?

 Popular sovereignty can be defined as the doctrine that all people have a right to participate in government.

 He believed this participation would lead to better decision-making because it includes more voices in political discussions.

 The Declaration of the Rights of Man and Citizen outlined that all men are born free and equal with certain natural rights, including liberty, property, security, and resistance against oppression.

 Popular Sovereignty in the Constitution

 Abraham Lincoln used the idea of popular sovereignty to justify abolition.
 He argued that since all men have a right to liberty regardless of race or color, slavery should be abolished because it violated people’s rights.

 Early History of Popular Sovereignty